Respiratory Muscle Training During Cancer Treatment: Effects on the Autonomic Nervous System and Cardiotoxicity

 Description

-PRIMARY OBJECTIVE: I. To assess the feasibility of delivering a 12-week RMT program during adjuvant and neoadjuvant chemotherapy used to treat breast cancer.
+PRIMARY OBJECTIVE: I. To assess the feasibility of delivering a 12-week RMT program during adjuvant and neoadjuvant chemotherapy used to treat breast cancer, head and neck cancer and lung cancer.
 SECONDARY OBJECTIVES: I. To determine how cardiac autonomic regulation, cardiorespiratory fitness, exercise performance, and quality-of-life (QoL) are affected by RMT during breast cancer treatment.
 II.
 To assess how RMT affects patient reported symptoms linked to sympathetic overactivation such as stress, fatigue, dyspnea, when performed during chemotherapy.
-EXPLORATORY OBJECTIVE: I. To determine if RMT reduces circulating biomarke…
+EXPLORATORY OBJECTIVE: I. To determi…

 Eligibility